Employees’ Retirement System of Rhode Island v. Paul Marciano et al.

 In 2018, after the #MeToo movement caused many companies to revisit their sexual harassment policies, Kate Upton and several other models levied high-profile accusations of sexual harassment and assault against Marciano.
 At the time, Marciano was Executive Chairman of Guess’s Board of Directors.
 In response to these allegations, the Board of Directors formed a special committee to conduct an investigation.
 In June 2018, the special committee concluded that plausible allegations of improper conduct “could, and did, arise.”

 Immediately following the investigation, Guess removed Marciano as a corporate officer and Executive Chairman of the Board.
 The company also adopted specific anti-harassment policies.
 But Marciano was permitted to stay on as a member of the Board.
-Worse still, just a few months later, in January 2019, Guess reinstated Marciano as its Chief Creative Officer, a position that enabled Marciano to continue abusing Guess models.
+Just a few months later, in January 2019, Guess reinstated Marciano as its Chief Creative Officer, a position that enabled Marciano to continue harassing Guess models.
 Since January 2019, several women have come forward to accuse Marciano of sexual harassment and assault.
-Despite multiple allegations of assault, the Board of Directors has continued to protect Marciano.
+Despite multiple allegations of harassment, the Board of Directors has continued to protect Marciano.